bowo-prasetyo/forkbuild/README.md

 - **Spatial Editing** — Move, rotate-in-place, and delete one or many selected bricks directly in World View; place new bricks with face-aware stacking on existing geometry.
 - **Command History** — Every mutation is an undoable command; shared between Editor and Spatial views.
 Now fully serializable via `CommandRegistry`.
 - **Composite Commands** — Multi-brick operations execute, rollback on child failure, and undo/redo as a single atomic step.
+- **World View Save & Publish** — Save the active world (button or Ctrl/Cmd+S) and publish it with automatic save-first when dirty.
+Per-world dirty indicators; dirty worlds are never stream-unloaded.

 ## Architecture